Introduction to writing rapid evidence reviews – online course

 Know how to report your findings and use the evidence effectively.

+Due to the pandemic we are running this webinar on Zoom and have adapted the content accordingly.
 As there will be activities to complete and a chance to ask questions and get feedback, we are limiting places to 15.

 What is the format of the course?